hytopiagg/sdk/docs/server.playerentity._constructor_.md

 ## PlayerEntity.(constructor)

-Constructs a new instance of the `PlayerEntity` class
+Creates a new PlayerEntity instance.

 **Signature:**